nishantbansal7869/100-days-of-code/log.md

 **Today's Progress**: Solved 2 questions on hashing from IB.

 **Thoughts:** I struggled with the logic at first, but then was able to get there.
 It felt really nice.

+### Day 01: August 27, 2020

+**Today's Progress**: Solved 5 question on binary search and sorting combined.

+**Thoughts:** Initially had issues with cabinet partition problem, was missing one test-case.